Very few natural events are as famous as the Northern Lights. Beautiful, elusive, mindblowing.

 The morning came quickly with shades of red, yellow and pink, completing the perfect circle of colors.

 Find out more about our Arctic winter adventures during our stay in Inuvik.
+Interested in other sky wonders?
+Read about the Southern Lights in New Zealand or travel tips for seeing the Northern Lights.

 Want to read more about the Arctic in winter?
 Check our posts about our first day guiding our own dogsled, leading our Husky dogs to snowcamp on the tundra, and learning about traditional Northern Arctic culture at the Muskrat Jamboree.